 What device discovery handles is detection of device availability, which then can trigger new devices being automatically added.
 Discovery is controlled via creation of one or more provisionwatcher instances in Core Metadata.
-A DS SDK may provide a means of configuring one or more provisionwatcher instances on startup (see Appendix A).
+A DS SDK may provide a means of configuring one or more provisionwatcher instances on startup.

-If a DS supports this feature, then a periodic call is made to the SDK's discovery endpoint via the Scheduler service or otherwise.
+If a DS supports this feature, then calls may be made to the SDK's discovery endpoint.
 This REST call triggers an internal SDK call to the DS protocol-specific layer which returns a list of device objects, each a map of identifier attributes (e.g. name, MAC, ...) for each available device.
 The SDK must then compare the returned scan list of device objects to the identifiers specified in each provisionwatcher instance, and if a match is found, the device is added using the DeviceProfile and AdminState settings found in the ProvisionWatcher.

 If a DS supports device discovery, then it should include a configuration setting called DeviceDiscovery, which can be true or false, and controls whether or not device discovery is enabled.
+A further configuration setting, DeviceDiscoveryInterval will, if present. cause the discovery process to be automatically triggered at the specified interval (in seconds).